A Look Inside Webster’s Lab – September 2017

 I found a steal on a 30MB hard drive for only $800.
 So I bought two!
 I also upgraded the RAM on the motherboard to 512K and added an expansion card with another 512K for a total of 1MB of RAM, a serial port, and a parallel port.
 For video, I added a Hercules graphics card and a Princeton amber monitor specific for the graphics card.
 For software, I bought the original Norton Utilities 1.0 on a red 360K flippy disk (you had to remove and flip the floppy over to read the second side) and the typewritten instructions (done by Peter Norton’s wife on a manual typewriter).
 I then bought dBase II, Microsoft Assembler/Basic/C/COBOL/Fortran compilers, Turbo Pascal, Lotus 123 (do you know what the 1 and 2 and 3 meant?), an Okidata dot matrix printer that printed an amazing 80cps, WordPerfect, an 80187 math coprocessor, and maybe a few other minor items.
 When all was said and done, I had spent $9,000 ($21,000 in 2017 dollars).
 That is when I left trying to become a full-time professional tuba player and switched to really trying these “toy” computers for real.

-A year later we moved to Texas and I got out of mainframes and moved to doing this PC stuff full-time.
+A year later we moved to Texas and I got out of mainframes and moved to do this PC stuff full-time.
 Another year later, I was offered a job in Arkansas and off we went so I could do programming full-time.
 I used UPS to ship that IBM AT computer from Texas to Arkansas and UPS damaged the computer.
 I took that insurance check and upgraded all the computer stuff again.
 I bought an AST Premium/286 computer that ran at a blistering 10MHz and it had a whopping huge 80MB hard drive.

 From 1987 to 1998 as I worked on people’s computers, I would stock up on old pieces and parts and use those to build “lab” computers so I could work on learning to program networking and multiple-user aware software.